Surgery for locally advanced prostate cancer

 After your prostate gland is removed, it is sent to the laboratory to be examined and a report is issued describing the grade of the cancer cells and if the edges of the prostate gland are clear of cancer.
 This is known as checking the margins.
 Margins are described as negative or positive.
 Negative margins refer to no cancer cells, while positive margins refers to cancer cells at the edge of the prostate.
 This is used to predict your response to the treatment along with PSA checks.

-Some men will be advised to have radiotherapy as an addition to the surgery if the results from the laboratory show that there is evidence that the prostate cancer has moved beyond the outer shell of the prostate gland and into surrounding areas or that the cancer is too close or extends to or involves the surgical margins or edges.
+Some men will be advised to have radiotherapy as well as surgery if the results from the laboratory show that there is evidence that the prostate cancer has moved beyond the outer shell of the prostate gland and into surrounding areas or that the cancer is too close or extends to or involves the surgical margins or edges.

-The need for further treatment with radiation and or hormones and when the best time to offer it after surgery will be discussed with you individually.
+Your surgeon will talk to you about further treatment with radiation and or hormones.
 The timing and need for further treatment will be influenced by:

 The report from the laboratory on margins ( how much of a rim of normal tissue surrounds the tumour removed)

 The overall benefit of offering immediate radiation or hormone therapy after surgery still remains unclear.
 In some situations, you may not have any additional treatment until there is evidence that the PSA is starting to rise after the surgery or until there is other evidence that the cancer is progressing.
 This may be seen on scans or you may develop new symptoms.